-X-Lab: Salty and Fatty
+• PHY-358 X-Lab: Salty and Fatty

 Combined upper-level chemistry and physics lab designed to emphasize the use of tools in these disciplines to answer questions in biology.
 This course concentrates on the role of lipids (fats) and ions (salt) in biology.
 Utilizing multiple biochemical and biophysical techniques, students will perform multiple experiments to ultimately answer a complex biological problem.
+Two laboratories.
+Spring semester.
+Prerequisite: CHEM 108 and either PHY 110 or PHY 211, or permission from the instructor.

-Special Topics in Physics
+• PHY-381 Special Topics in Physics